Different Types of Tents Explained (with Photos)

 Forceatt Instant Backpacking Tent

+Backpacking tents are free-standing.
+You can set them up quickly and in almost any location because they don’t take up a lot of space.
 However, it is tight in the inside – these small tents offer space for 1 – 3 people.
 And most models make it difficult to sit upright.
 But the tent is easy to carry during the day.
+Good models weigh less than 1000 grams per person.

-• Recommendation: Forceatt Cloud-Up 4 Seasons tent for 2 or 3 people is made of nylon and aluminum.
+• Recommendation: the Forceatt Cloud-Up 4 Seasons tent for 2 or 3 people is made of nylon and aluminum.
 That makes it robust and very light at 2.5 kilograms.
 The self-standing inner tent keeps warmth in and insects out.

 Advantages: